 The salt and the clay activate the iron, causing it to scavenge oxygen molecules.

-The packets are made in a way which allows the oxygen to enter but not exit.
+The packets are made to allow the oxygen to enter but not exit.

 A lot of people confuse oxygen absorbers with vacuum sealing.
 Both methods preserve food by removing oxygen.

 However, oxygen absorbers are better suited for long-term food storage.
-The vacuum packing bags are fairly thin.
-Eventually they will lose their seal and allow oxygen to get into the pack.
+The vacuum packing bags are relatively thin.
+Eventually, they will lose their seal and allow oxygen into the pack.

 By contrast, the Mylar bags used with oxygen absorbers are designed to keep their seal much longer.